openHPI/xikolo-video-player/README.md

 ## Getting Started

 1. Clone this repository

-2. Install the dependencies and run the project
+2. Install dependencies and run the project

 ```bash
 npm install